codeforequity-at/botium-connector-webdriverio/README.md

 If the selector is relative to the identified WEBDRIVERIO_OUTPUT_ELEMENT, set WEBDRIVERIO_OUTPUT_ELEMENT_BUTTONS_NESTED to _true_ (default).
 Some chatbot widgets show Quick Response Buttons as overlay, not within the DOM of the chat window - for these cases, setting this capability to _false_ will help.

+Set the _WEBDRIVERIO_OUTPUT_ELEMENT_BUTTONS_PAUSE_ capability to pause execution for a few milliseconds to give the screen some additional time to render.

 ### WEBDRIVERIO_OUTPUT_ELEMENT_EXTRA_BUTTONS
 _Default: empty_

 [Webdriver selector](https://webdriver.io/docs/selectors.html) for selecting additional buttons shown on the screen.
+Set the _WEBDRIVERIO_OUTPUT_ELEMENT_EXTRA_BUTTONS_PAUSE_ capability to pause execution for a few milliseconds to give the screen some additional time to render.

 ### WEBDRIVERIO_OUTPUT_ELEMENT_MEDIA and WEBDRIVERIO_OUTPUT_ELEMENT_MEDIA_NESTED
 _Default: .//img | .//video | .//audio_